 Students will study the writing process by reading essays that illustrate a variety of rhetorical strategies, analyzing writing tasks and texts, and writing, revising, and editing short essays.
-Course Level Fee 2 (3 Credits, 3 Lecture)
+Course Level Fee 2 (3 credits, 3 Lecture)

+Composition II

-ENG 121 Composition II IAI C1 901R
+IAI C1 901R

 Prerequisite: Complete ENG-120 with a minimum grade of "C".

-Students will learn how to find, use, assess and document research sources, producing an extended writing project based primarily on extended writing project based primarily on library research.
-Course Level Fee 2 (3 Credits, 3 Lecture)
+Students will learn how to find, use, assess and document research sources, producing an extended writing project based primarily on library research.
+Course Level Fee 2 (3 credits, 3 Lecture)

-ENG 223 Creative Writing - Fiction
+Creative Writing - Fiction

 Prerequisite: ENG 120 and ENG 121 advised Students will understand the structure and elements of fiction and the writing process, produce fully-developed works of fiction, and demonstrate an understanding of the critical terminology of the creative writer.
-Course Level Fee 1 (3 Credits, 3 Lecture)
+Course Level Fee 1 (3 credits, 3 Lecture)